Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

         ```

 <a name="filter"></a>
-## Managing Component Information
+## Manage component information

-To get the installed information and its details, and to operate on the information:
+To get the installed information and its details, and to operate on the information, follow these steps:

 1. Get the information of the currently-installed component by creating an instance of the [Tizen.Applications.ComponentBased.ComponentInfo](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentInfo.html) class, with the ID of information obtained component as a parameter.

-    To get a component's information, the component must be installed.
+    To get a component's information, the component must be installed:

     ```csharp
     ComponentInfo compoInfo = new ComponentInfo(Your Component ID);